Most people that visit Virginia Beach stay in Virginia Beach.

 It is the perfect spot to admire the untouched wilderness, hike, fish, and capture the true beauty of nature through photography.

-Stroll on the trail in the swamp’s forests and discover along your way countless unique species of wildlife that you had no idea about before.
+Stroll along the trail in the swamp’s forests and discover countless unique species of wildlife on the way.

 You will also have access to guided kayaking and paddling tours through which you can reach the enchanting Lake Drummond.